 The CFPB published its proposed regulations for short-term, small-dollar loans in June 2016.
 Included in the 1,341 pages of new rules and explanations is a section that deals specifically with lenders who offer payday loans online.
 Despite the pending proposed regulations and the criticism leveled at the lenders, however, the number of borrowers seeking payday loans online continues to increase.

 Why Payday Loans Online Continue to Increase Despite Criticism of the Industry

 However, there are other reasons for the increasing number of people looking online for a payday loan.
-Unlike stores, websites are open 24/7, which means that borrowers can submit their applications when it is convenient for them to do so instead of trying to arrange their schedules around a store’s hours.
+Unlike stores, where you can get quick loans near you, websites are open 24/7, which means that borrowers can submit their applications when it is convenient for them to do so instead of trying to arrange their schedules around a store’s hours.
 Some online borrowers do not have transportation to a storefront, especially if they live in a rural area.
 Other borrowers prefer the privacy that obtaining a payday loan online offers; they need not worry that people from their church, work or neighborhood will see them entering a payday loan store and make incorrect assumptions about the borrower’s financial condition.

 How Much Have Online Loans Increased?

 Precise numbers are difficult to obtain.
 Many lenders offer payday loans online as well as through their storefronts, and they do not always separate their information by category.
 Furthermore, many researchers have combined all of the different loan products, such as auto title loans and payday loans, when issuing their reports.
 The Pew Charitable Trusts reports that online payday loans in 2013 were almost triple what they were in 2006; in 2013, approximately 33 percent of all payday loans originated online.